Napier, short-handed Wolves beat Nets 122-115 in OT

+“It was a good win,” Minnesota’s Gorgui Dieng said.
+“How we played with that energy.
+We didn’t quit when we was down, and we come out with a victory.”

 The Timberwolves had lost 12 of 13 and were again without injured Karl-Anthony Towns and ill Andrew Wiggins.
-Gorgui Dieng started in Towns’ place and had 11 points and 20 rebounds.
-It was Minnesota’s first home win since Nov.
-13.
+In their absence, Dieng had 11 points and 20 rebounds, while rookies Culver and Naz Reid had career highs in points and rebounds.

+Culver played 39 minutes, while Reid scored 13 points in 20 minutes.

 Keita Bates-Diop added 15 points off the bench.